 Steep work angle

 On MIG welding, there is an intense debate over pushing it or dragging it.
 Whatever route you choose, make sure your working angle does not exceed 15 degrees.

 You won’t have any spatter problem initially if it is not in your range of reach, but it is excellent practice to do so when it is within your reach.
 Steep angles do produce a lot of spatters.

 If the material within the metal and coats covering the surface cause the spatter, dirt is the main suspect of the problem.
-More so, your surface can be oily, greasy, dusty, or some pen lines.
+More so, your surface can be oily, greasy, dusty, or have some pen lines.
 All of these do not undergo with the weld and cause the spatter.

 To solve it, simply clean the surface before welding.
 As you know that, welding is a simple process that produces minimal spatter when you’ve had done the homework.
 And it’s a universal truth that cleaning is its important sublime.

 Other than that, cleaning doesn’t take too much time.
 You can simply wipe the surface with a rag before welding, as it will generate minimal spatter resulting in an excellent weld.

 A wire feeder that is unstable and cannot feed wire at a constant speed may cause fluctuations in amperage.
 More so, it affects dramatically, causing a lot of spatters.
 Therefore, make sure that your machine doesn’t have any feeding problems.